echogarden-project/audio-io/README.md

     // If there are multiple channels, interleave them, like `LRLRLRLR..` for stereo.
 }

-// Initialize audio output, passing a configuration object and the handler const audioOutput = await initAudioOutput({
+// Create audio output, passing a configuration object and the handler const audioOutput = await createAudioOutput({
     sampleRate: 44100, // Sample rate in Hz, should be an integer like 44100, 22050, 8000
     channelCount: 2, // Channel count, likely 1 (mono), or 2 (stereo)
     bufferDuration: 100.0, // Target buffer duration, in milliseconds.
 Defaults to 100.0